hulmanlab/brset_mlcp/README.md

     * Exp 3. template_3class_DR_mBRSET_TL.py
 * Training on the GPU cluster: Use bash scripts in the `sbash` folder to run jobs on a cluster.

+Great thanks to Luis Nakayama for the source code, https://github.com/luisnakayama/BRSET Adjustments for local application has been made.

 ### 4. Models and Outputs